kavia-common/immersive-learning-platform-253126-253136/lms_frontend/assets/supabase.md

 - `auth.autoRefreshToken = true`
 - `auth.persistSession = true`
 - `auth.detectSessionInUrl = true`

+If environment variables are missing, a non-crashing fallback client is returned for local UI development.
+This fallback logs masked diagnostics and no-ops all network calls.
+Add proper `.env` to enable real connectivity.

 The `REACT_APP_SITE_URL` should match your deployed frontend base URL for email magic links and OAuth.